 It only takes once.
-One time to experience the terrible feeling of arriving 3047 miles from your home and/or office without your a) work cell phone, b) VPN token, c) eye glasses, or d) all of the above.
+One time to experience the terrible feeling of arriving 3047 miles from your home and/or office without your a) work cell phone, b) VPN token, c) eye glasses, d) medications, or e) all of the above.
 Seriously, getting wherever you’re supposed to be working only to discover that you are missing some critical element essential to actually performing your job, ranks right up there with the Endodontist muttering, “shit” while performing a root canal, or your spouse saying, “before you get upset, no one was seriously injured”.

 I know.
 I’ve done it.
 Left the laptop in the office docking station.
 Forgotten the blood pressure meds.
 Hopped into the Uber to LAX only to realize half way there that I left both cell phones on the charger in the home office.
 It is No. Fun.